ma1hotraz/React_and_SpringBoot_Projects/README.md

      - Working On Dashboard

    - Backend:
-     - Working on implementation of Jwt authentication and authorization in the project
+     - Working on the implementation of Jwt authentication and authorization in the project

 # Installation :